yashmahalwal/nirikshak/packages/cli/docs/Configuration.md

 ## 2. `app`

 This is a required non empty string.
 The server implementation to use for testing.
-Nirikshak tunnels this app in the testing directory.
 In case you provide type definitions for your application, enter the path to the js file.
 The path must point to an existent file. **Once written, you must not change this field manually.**

 ## 3. `resources`